SCPmembrillo/CubeSat-ADCS/README.md

 # CubeSat Attitude Determination Control System (Currently Working on it!)
 ## Progress so far
-This is my most recent proyect focused on developing the attitude determination and control system for a 3U CubeSat.
-The system utilizes three orthogonally mounted reaction wheels to control the satellite's orientation.
+This is my most recent project, focused on developing the Attitude Determination and Control System (ADCS) for a 3U CubeSat.
+At this stage, the system is modeled using a Variable-Speed Control Moment Gyroscope (VSCMG) to control the satellite’s orientation.

 The project is pretty big, so I started with simulations:
 - [x] Studied fundamental physics, including Euler's equations and reference frames.